SoftwareByChance/dogsarepeopletoo/site/content/post/teach-your-dog-how-to-win-the-culture-war.md

 image: img/dog-tug-of-war.jpeg
 steps:
   - Pick a starting faction.
 Be sure your dog picks the right one.
-  - Despite the popular narrative to the contrary, class and race are largely determined by birth.
-Re-rolling gender is possible but may impact standing depending on your faction.
+  - Despite the popular narrative to the contrary, class and breed are largely determined by birth.
+Re-rolling your dog's gender is possible but may impact standing depending on the faction they chose in step 1.
-  - Pick a specialization.
+  - Have your dog pick a specialization.
 "Social Media Amplifier" is an easy one to start with as it only requires a home computer and 56k modem.
   - Get informed.
-Be sure to have a position on Hillary Clinton.
-Watch TikTok and YouTube for the latest in-group lingo and best opinions from your faction's thought-leaders.
+Be sure your dog has a position on Hillary Clinton, the shape of the Earth, and which is the correct way to cut a sandwich.
+Watch TikTok and YouTube for the latest in-group lingo and best opinions from your dog's faction's thought-leaders.
-  - Neutrality is cringe.
-And so is satire and participating in the meta narrative.
-Anyone who identifies as an independent is actually a coward.
+  - Neutrality is a no-go and the independent faction doesn't exist.
+If your dog wants to create satirical content and participate in the meta narrative the will require additional training.
-  - Publicly calling someone a "coward" is a great way to earn clout.
+  - Publicly calling someone out on social media for expressing an opinion is a great way to earn clout.
 Clout can be redeemed at the end of the war for fabulous prizes.
-  - Don't engage with the other faction's media.
-It's all just fake news and gotcha journalism anyway.
+  - Don't let your dog engage with the other faction's media.
-  - Bark softly and carry a big stick.
-If another dog tries to take the stick ask them why they're avoiding the questions and won't agree to a debate.
+  - If another dog tries to take their stick ask them why they're avoiding the questions and won't agree to a debate.
   - Now your dog is ready for the frontline of the culture war.
 Let's get out there and win this thing!
 ---